finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 # **getAggregation**
 > ListAggregationResponse getAggregation(scope, code, sortBy, start, limit, aggregationRequest)

-[EXPERIMENTAL] Aggregate data in a portfolio or portfolio group  Deprecated: Please use the GetValuation endpoint.
-It is aimed at a simpler set of requirements now deemed stable.
-Aggregation will shortly be modified to include experimental features such as Simulation and XVA
+[EXPERIMENTAL] Aggregate data in a portfolio or portfolio group

 Aggregate data sourced from the specified portfolio or portfolio group